 - Frozen Shoulder: Pain and stiffness may develop after extended immobility.
 Most often occurs in bedridden individuals, or when the shoulder is placed in a cast.

 - Separated Shoulder: Common in young, active adults.
 Pain, swelling and limited range of motion occurs when there is trauma to the ligaments that connect the clavicle to the shoulder blade.

-- Dislocation: May occur during a fall, or while playing a contact sport.
+- Dislocation: May occur during a fall, or while playing a contact sport such as the one mentioned on sites like bro138 slot.
 The ball and socket joint are susceptible to injury as it is the most mobile joint in the body.
 Pain is described as severe.

 This list is not all-inclusive.
 There are many other causes of shoulder pain that we have successfully treated at our clinic in Barrie.
 Contact us to schedule a consultation and find out how we can help!

 - Chiropractic Care: Helps to align joints, which in turn increases mobility, reduces inflammation, and promotes healing.

 - Physiotherapy: Enhances range of motion, increases strength, improves balance, and alleviates pain.

 - Acupuncture: Reduces swelling by increasing circulation and provides pain relief by stimulating the body’s natural analgesic response.